 Simply download and print our free foliage pattern printable, then free draw or trace fun objects on the foliage using cookie cutters.

-Cut out your topiary shapes and glue them onto a background (you can use our full-color version, the black and white version you can color in, or make your own with construction paper).
+You can glue your cut out shapes onto our background (you can use our full-color version, the black and white version you can color in) or make your own with construction paper!

 Voila – creative art Edward himself would be proud of!
 Even if you skip the movie, the message of this ’90s cult classic endures…make something different, make something wild, make your time here matter – and above all, make your strengths everyone’s successes.
 When creative thinking and individuality rules, we all win.